-Though we often seek therapy to relieve emotional distress, the experiences that lead us here often have ripples far beyond our emotional world.
+Though we often seek therapy to relieve emotional distress, the experiences that lead us here ripple far beyond our emotional world.

-My experiences with trauma therapy and culturally focused practices, as well as the principles of ACT and mindfulness shape the majority of my therapeutic style.
-As a trauma-focused clinician, I primarily integrate principles of mindfulness as a tool for healing the mind-body connection.
+The majority of my therapeutic style is informed by ACT and IFS.
+Using a trauma-informed lens, I integrate mindfulness as a tool for healing the mind-body connection.
 Acknowledging that we are influenced by our inner and outer experiences, I aim to provide you with personalized strategies to continue growing and thriving long after you leave therapy.

-Coming from a multicultural background myself, I value and acknowledge the ways in which our culture shapes our perspectives.
+Coming from a multicultural background, I value and acknowledge the ways in which culture shapes our perspectives.
 Your identity is dynamic and intersectional.
-Every piece of you deserves to feel seen and heard, especially within the therapeutic relationship.
-As a therapist, I believe it is my job to provide a warm, supportive, environment for you to feel safe and empowered on your journey.
-No matter how you identify, you can expect me to approach you with authenticity, transparency, and radical acceptance.
-Coming to therapy requires vulnerability – and as with any relationship, being vulnerable with your therapist requires a foundation of trust.
-I aim to earn your trust as we build a therapeutic relationship that feels healing and supportive for you.
-In our work together, we’ll co-create a space that helps you feel secure, accepted, and uplifted as we collaborate to find the strategies and solutions that fit your unique identity, culture, and values.
+Every piece of you deserves to feel seen and heard, especially within a therapeutic relationship.
+As your therapist, my goal is to provide a warm, supportive environment so you feel safe and empowered on your journey.
+No matter how you identify, you can expect me to meet you with authenticity, transparency, and acceptance.
+In our work together, I hope to develop a therapeutic relationship that is healing and supportive for you.
+Together, we’ll co-create a space that allows you to feel secure, accepted, and uplifted as we identify strategies that best fit your unique concerns, identity, culture, and values.

 I strongly believe you are the expert in yourself and your healing should be as unique as you are.
-I will always strive to make you feel understood in our work together and provide a safe space for you to explore and express yourself.
+I am committed to providing a safe space for you to explore and express yourself.
 Therapy is just one small part of your story, and it is an honor for me to walk alongside you.

 Type 1 NPI Number: 1467196493

-Accepts: BCBS PPO and BlueChoice plans, self-pay clients
+Accepts: BCBS PPO and BlueChoice plans, and self-pay clients

 Selected training and affiliation